Tinnitus Sufferers Online Support Survey

 Although this may not be true for all doctors, I have found a pattern among those who were recommended to me.
 I find this is not beneficial to patients suffering from ringing in the ears.

 How I Learned to Deal With My Tinnitus

 My tinnitus started in 2005 and at first I could not deal with it.
 I thought to myself "How can I go on with this constant ringing?"

 When I first realized that I no longer had any quiet times, it freaked me out and I couldn't imagine how I could live with it.

-But after a year or so, it became second nature, and I can deal with it now.
 I know this isn't the case for everyone, but I guess I had handled it well.
 I expect I will have it the rest of my life.

 I think it probably made me even more creative because I keep myself occupied mentally in order to ignore the tinnitus.
 I do a lot of writing.
 I find that deep concentration helps keep my mind off the constant ringing.

 There is no known cure at this time.
 If a cure is ever discovered, the American Tinnitus Association (ATA) would announce it.

 There May Be Causes of Tinnitus Not Yet Known

 I hope my survey at the end of this article will enlighten us to some common denominator that might shed some light on this whole thing.
 I have some of my own theories based on my own experience with my tinnitus.